 The receptionist is the green apron.
 Howard Schultz built Starbucks on one insight: the person who greets you IS the brand.
 Not the logo, not the store design, not the product.
 The human being behind the counter.
 CrowdSmith applies that same principle to tools and training.
 When the Foundation scales to its second location, and its tenth, and its hundredth, the founder will not be in the room.
 The receptionist will be.
 If the front desk experience is right, the culture replicates.
-If it isn’t, nothing else matters.
+If it is not, nothing else matters.

-Station Zero & The Five Stations
+Station Zero & the Five Stations.

-Community Fix-It Shop
+Station 00 — Community Fix-It Shop

 The entry ramp.
 Designed for teenagers, people aging out of foster care, and anyone who needs a first encounter with tools and structure before the five-station program.
 Guided sessions with real repair projects.
 Low barrier, high structure.

-Station 01
+01

 Hand Tools